processing/processing-sound-archive/README.md

 ## Processing Methcla Interface

 This is a processing interface and a collection of plugins for [Methcla](http://methc.la), a leight-weight, efficient sound engine for mobile devices.
-For the moment this library is OSX + Linux only.

 ## Building the libMethClaInterface